Rui Carmo

 Who

-As part of what I do I get to hack on stuff that ranges from secure IoT hardware to large-scale, cloud-based data processing using Spark/Hadoop, but my current passions are split between the evolution of telco VNFs to public cloud and the more generic realms of data science, machine learning and service orchestration, which are rather popular topics these days thanks to the AI renaissance and shift towards containers.
+As part of what I do I get to hack on stuff that ranges from secure IoT hardware to large-scale, cloud-based data processing using Spark/Hadoop, but my current passions are split between the evolution of data and AI platforms to a fully SaaS model and enabling ISVs to build on top of public cloud, which are rather popular topics these days thanks to the AI renaissance and the shift towards high-scalability containerized services.

 I've been blogging about technology in general (but mostly about Macs) at Tao of Mac since 2002, and in case you care about such things, my Myers-Briggs personality type is ENTP.